wepull/roost-example/collaborate/README.md

 # Dependent microservices for collaborate feature in ROOST

-Two containerised services `fetcher` and `retriver` run in kubernetes environment in single pod but in two containers. `fetcher` services expose an api at <http://roost-master:30047/articles?tag=kubernetes> to fetch latest articles from <http://dev.to> and stores in provisioned pod volume. `retriver` service is dependent on `fetcher` service to create file where fetched articles are stored and it keeps checking for the file in every 3s of interval.
-As soon as articles file is found, `retriever` service reads the content and sends output to STDOUT.
+Two containerised services `fetcher` and `retriver` run in kubernetes environment in single pod but in two containers. `fetcher` services expose an api at <http://roost-master:30047/articles?tag=kubernetes> to fetch latest articles from <http://dev.to> and stores in provisioned pod volume. `retriver` service is dependent on `fetcher` service to create file where fetched articles are stored.
+As soon as articles file is found, `retriever` service reads the content and sends output over HTTP/browser.

 ## Commands to deploy